On the cop number and the weak Meyniel conjecture for algebraic graphs: Strategy for bounding the cop number

-In the following, we adapt the convention that during the zeroth round of the cops and robber game on a graph, the cops and the robber occupy their initial positions.
+In the following, we adopt the convention that during the zeroth round of the cops and robber game on a graph, the cops and the robber occupy their initial positions.
 For $n\geq 1$, during the $n$-th round of the cops and robber game on a graph, the robber takes its $n$-th turn and the cops take their $n$-th turn.
+Let $\Gamma$ be a graph among the graphs $C_\Sigma(G, S), C(G, S)^\sigma, C_\Sigma(G, S)^\sigma$ as considered in Theorems \ref{Thm:CayleySumCopNoBdd}, \ref{Thm:CayleyTwistedCopNoBdd}, \ref{Thm:CayleyTwistedSumCopNoBdd}.
+From the hypothesis of any of these results, it follows that $S$ generates $G$.

+We provide an outline of the general framework to bound the cop number of $C_\Sigma(G, S)$, $C(G, S)^\sigma$, $C_\Sigma(G, S)^\sigma$.
+The precise details of the strategy depend on these graphs, which are to be specified in the subsequent sections.